Sunset Hills city departments have identified nearly 100 projects to keep their property and infrastructure in shape over the next five years.

 Webb said the plan should be considered a “living document,” however, and not all projects proposed will be funded.
 Funds reserved will be dependant upon budget approval from year to year.

-Funds are also dependant upon the continuance of a half-cent sales tax to fund capital improvements.
+Funds are also dependant upon the to fund capital improvements.
 Residents will decide whether to extend the tax, known as Proposition 1, during a special election on Aug.
 7.

 The plan includes all projects to "acquire, pay the cost of, maintain, operate, or to contract with other persons" for city assets valued above $1,000.